facebookresearch/habitat-lab/README.md

     ```

 ### Questions?
 Can't find the answer to your question?
-Try asking the developers and community on our [Discussions forum](https://github.com/facebookresearch/habitat-lab/discussions).
+Look up for [common issues](./TROUBLESHOOTING.md) or try asking the developers and community on our [Discussions forum](https://github.com/facebookresearch/habitat-lab/discussions).

 ## Datasets